Attackers beat protesting students at Indian university

 “Horrifying images from JNU — the place I know & remember was one for fierce debates & opinions but never violence.
 I unequivocally condemn the events of today,” Finance Minister Nirmala Sitharaman, a member of the prime minister’s party, said on Twitter.

-The party itself released a statement blaming opposition parties for the violence and trying to “create unrest to shore up their shrinking political footprint.”
+Expressing fear, Geeta Thatra, a 32-year-old history student, accused the administration of giving “free rein” to the attackers.

-Hours after the attack, students across the country took to the streets to protest the incident.
+“We saw the brutal vandalizing at the Jamia university.
+There they used police to do it and here they have used other forces, the so-called mobs, to do it,” she said, referring to December violence in which police barged inside Jamia Millia Islamia university in New Delhi, tear-gassing protesting students and beating them up.

-Hundreds of students and ordinary people of the city gathered outside police headquarters in New Delhi and accused officers of inaction.
+Hours after Sunday’s attack, students across the country took to the streets to protest the incident.
+Some gathered outside police headquarters in New Delhi and accused police of inaction.

-In Mumbai, students from several educational institutions gathered at the Gateway of India and demanded that the government act against the assailants.
+In Mumbai, students from several educational institutions gathered and demanded that the government act against the assailants.

 Students at a university in Uttar Pradesh state held a candlelight march to protest the incident.